 The materials engage students in the rigorous tasks aligned to TEKS and are developmentally appropriate for the grade-level content and skills.
 Throughout each lesson, the 5E model (engage, explore, explain, elaborate, and extend) develops the concept with increased rigor through the engage, explore, and explain.
-Lessons begin with an understanding of naming and identifying mathematical terms and move to application and problem solving as students use CRA tools and models, increasing in depth and complexity.
+Lessons begin with an understanding of patterns within a relationship, describing those patterns, and using mathematical terms to represent them.
+They move to application and problem solving as students use CRA tools and models, increasing in depth and complexity.
 However, materials used are limited to two-color counters, number lines, bar models, algebra tiles, and fraction/decimal grids; their use is inconsistently guided in the materials.
-Some tools, like two-color counters, are supported with clear instructions, while others, like the bar models, are presented but not specifically taught.
+Some tools, like two-color counters, are supported with clear instructions while others, like the bar models, are presented but not specifically taught.
 This lack of depth of understanding of the tools jeopardizes building the foundation necessary for students to fully master content.
 "Focus on Models" allows students to see connections between the concrete models and the pictorial models while providing a foundation for understanding before moving to solve the problem; however, when students reach the elaborate portion of the lesson, the variance in the problems is not evident.
 Students continue to solve real-world contextualized problems that relate to the content, but they are rarely challenged to make generalized conjectures or apply their thinking beyond this level.
 To extend, problems tend to be a repetition of the HOT (higher-order thinking) Questions that are in "Independent Practice."
-The materials contain Performance Tasks for every unit in the Assessment Resources that include teacher guides, a rubric, and teacher guidance for the rubric.
+The materials also lack cumulative projects to assess students' depth of knowledge and ability to apply their conceptual knowledge.